There's a moment at work — a deadline collapsing, a room going tense, someone looking to you for the answer — and something shifts.

 The Team-Execution Sports: Football, Baseball, Softball, Volleyball, Rowing

 These sports require something distinct from either solo execution or pure reactivity: the ability to perform your specific role with precision while simultaneously trusting that every other person is performing theirs.
 The pressure is distributed.
 The outcome is collective.
-Your job is to do your part exactly right — and to hold that standard regardless of what anyone else is doing.
+Your job is to do your part precisely right — and to hold that standard regardless of what anyone else is doing.

 The highest-pressure version of this training is the moment when someone else makes an error.
 The linebacker who watches the secondary blow a coverage.
 The cleanup hitter who watches the bases get stranded inning after inning.
 The rower who can hear the stroke rate dropping behind them.
 You cannot fix it.
 You can only control your execution.
 The sport demands that you find a way to maintain performance when the collective system is under stress.